in-tents/Mitochondria/Whitepaper.md

 **Initial Funding:**

 * Bounty funds are distributed across completed modules that meet quality standards.
-* DAO staff score each submission using a transparent rubric.
+* Mitochondria staff score each submission using a transparent rubric.
-* Exceptional work may receive additional tips from the DAO (budget permitting).
+* Exceptional work may receive additional tips from the Mitochondria (budget permitting).

 **Creator Encouragement:**
 Submitting both a bounty proposal and an implementation plan is allowed—and encouraged.
 However, funding depends on donor interest.